dipakkr/A-to-Z-Resources-for-Students/projects.md

   - [E-Commerce](https://github.com/snipcart/snipcart-wagtail-integration)

 ## 7. Frontend Development
+####### Web Development
+- [Google Developers Training](https://developers.google.com/training/web/) Has a bunch of free courses to help up and coming developers deepen their knowledge of code.

 ###### JavaScript
   -  [Javascript 30](https://javascript30.com/) Provides a list of front end development projects along with their sourcecode.